-Problems from LASIK?
-File a MedWatch report with the FDA.
-You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
-Read a sample of LASIK MedWatch reports currently on file with the FDA.
+Problems from Lasik?
+File a MedWatch report with the FDA online.
+Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, download the paper form and either fax it to 1-800-FDA-0178 or mail it to the address shown at the bottom of page 3, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
+Read a sample of LASIK injury reports currently on file with the FDA.

 Case report: Herpes Simplex Infection at Apex of Post-LASIK Cornea With Ectasia